GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/devtools_recorder/index.md

 Currently, you can extend only the export feature.

 To register an extension plugin, use the `registerRecorderExtensionPlugin` function.
-This function requires a plugin instance that implements the following:

-- `stringify` and `stringifyStep` functions
-- `name` and `mediaType` parameters
+To register an extension plugin, use the `registerRecorderExtensionPlugin` function.
+This function requires a plugin instance, a `name` and a `mediaType` as parameters.
+The plugin instance must implement two methods: `stringify` and `stringifyStep`.

 The `name` provided by the extension shows up in the **Export** menu in the **Recorder** panel.